 - A broad, future facing, socially responsible approach to the subject allowing for personal ambitions and directions within the discipline to be discovered and explored

 Be inspired, think creatively, respond to change, be innovative, develop solutions, captivate, articulate, entertain and inspire!
-This course offers a broad experience of graphic design with the opportunity to specialise from the end of the first year in oneof three pathways: Communication, Illustration or Motion and Interactivity.
+This course offers a broad experience of graphic design with the opportunity to increasingly personalise and shape the direction of your studies throughout the three years.

-Our graduate employment profile is excellent due to the number of live briefs, networking events, exhibitions and competitions that our students undertake throughout their studies.
-There are many opportunities to engage with the local creative community within Manchester as well as the wider industry on a national and international level.
-Our prime location at MediaCityUK also fosters excellent opportunities for you to work collaboratively with students studying animation, computer and video games, journalism and broadcast technologies.
+Our graduate employment profile is excellent and supported through the focus of the curriculum on externally partnered and live briefs, networking events, exhibitions and competitions that our students engage with and undertake during their studies.
+There are many opportunities to engage with the local creative community within Greater Manchester as well as the wider industry on a national and international level.
+Our prime location on the University’s main campus within the New Adelphi building also fosters excellent opportunities for you to work collaboratively with students studying across a wide spectrum of disciplines.

-We support students to develop idea led solutions, embracing the digital and at the same time preserving traditional processes such as bookbinding and printmaking.
-Teaching is informed by research and academic staff contribute to international conferences, exhibitions, books and papers.
+We support students to develop idea led solutions, embracing the digital and at the same time engaging with traditional processes such as bookbinding and printmaking.
+Teaching is informed by research and academic staff contribute to subject networks, international conferences, exhibitions, books and papers.
 Student learning is facilitated through a range of workshops, seminars and lectures with additional support from a team of demonstrators.

-The curriculum covers a broad range of specialist skills in areas such as creative thinking, typography, branding, copywriting, art direction, print-making, image making, bookbinding, photography, motion design, design for multiple platforms, ambient media, interactive and multimedia design, editing, compositing, 3-D digital, app design, ezine and e-book design, online marketing, guerrilla marketing, viral Marketing and social media.
+The curriculum covers a broad range of specialist skills in both traditional and emerging areas such as design research methods, ideas generation & creative thinking, typography, branding, art direction, print-making, illustration & image making, bookbinding, photography, motion design, ambient media, interactive and multimedia design.

 The course provides an integrated structure to facilitate the development of your personal practice and progress from level to level.